-- 1. Must be an active full-time member of AmeriCorps. - 2.
+- 1. Must be an active full-time or half-time member of AmeriCorps serving in a full-time capacity . - 2.
 Member must need child care services in order to participate in the AmeriCorps program. - 3.
-Member's household income must not exceed the maximum amount under the Child Care & Development Fund (CCDF) Block Grant rules established by the state or territory in which the child care serves are provided.

-- 4. The member must be a custodial parent or legal guardian of a child under the age of 13. - 5.
+Member's household income must not exceed the maximum amount under the Child Care & Development Fund (CCDF) Block Grant rules established by the state or territory in which the child care serves are provided. - 4.
+The member must be a custodial parent or legal guardian of a child under the age of 13. - 5.
 The child must be living with the member. - 6.
 Once the Member is approved and accepts the AmeriCorps CCBP benefits, the member must not be receiving a child care benefit for the same child from any other source.

-Further information on child care benefits can be found at: http://www.1stfinancialassociates.com/asnprogram.htm
+Further information on child care benefits can be found at: www.americorpschildcare.com/Default.aspx